Romaine Sawyers: AFC Wimbledon

 On 5 December 2024, Sawyers joined League Two club AFC Wimbledon on a one-month contract.
 He said that he aimed to "utilise my experience to help the boys get some results over the busy Christmas period", with manager Johnnie Jackson reiterating that it was a short-term solution to the club's injury crisis.
 He made his first start for Wimbledon on 30 December, contributing to a 1–0 win over Gillingham that took the Dons into the automatic promotion places.
 He scored his first goal for the Dons in his fifth and final appearance, a 2–1 win at Newport County on 2 January.
 He departed Plough Lane four days later following the expiry of his contract.

 Bristol Rovers

 On 8 January 2025, Sawyers joined League One side Bristol Rovers on a short-term contract until the end of the 2024–25 season after having been made to feel "very wanted" by director of football George Friend and head coach Iñigo Calderón.
 Following relegation, he was released at the end of his short-term contract.
+He trained with Walsall during the 2025–26 season to maintain fitness, with head coach Mat Sadler ruling out signing the player in November.